Autumn Election Applications Open Now!

 The conference brings together Black*, Disabled, LGBTQ+ and Womens students together to build communities of activists and plan NUS campaigning work.
 Previous work to be organised from the conference includes #DecoloniseEducation campaign and the fight for liberated trans healthcare, Disabled Students allowance and GRA reform.

 Liberation delegates we will elect include:

 - Black Woman Students Delegate

 - Womens Student Delegate

 *the NUS defines 'Black' to mean students of African, Asian, Arab, Caribbean or other minority ethnic heritage.
 All of these delegates must self-define in their respective category.

 Nominations Open: Monday 20th September, 10am - Wednesday 13th October, 2pm.

 Candidate Preparation Week: Monday 18th October -Friday 22nd October.

 Know someone who would be a great fit for one of these roles?
-Been particularly impressed by a friend, coursemate or student?
-Nominations not open yet but want to register your interest?
-It's never too early - click here to recommend them now!
+Been particularly impressed by a friend, coursemate or student? - Click here to recommend them now!